W3BStation

 President Donald Trump signed the GENIUS Act into law in July, distributing stablecoin oversight across multiple federal agencies, with the FDIC responsible for supervising stablecoin issuers within the banking system.

-Public Comment Process Continues
+Public Comment Process Still Underway

 The U.S. Treasury Department — which oversees non-bank stablecoin issuers — began implementing the GENIUS Act in August and closed its second public comment period last month.

-FDIC Developing Guidance on Tokenized Deposits
+FDIC Exploring Guidance on Tokenized Deposits

 Federal Reserve Collaborating on Stablecoin Standards